Claude Kalisa

-Claude Kalisa (born 6 March 1977 in Muyira) is a Rwandan former professional football defender.
+Claude Kalisa (born 6 June 1977)) is a Rwandan former professional football defender.
 Along with teammate Désiré Mbonabucya, Kalisa formed the backbone of the Rwandan national team that participated in the 2004 African Nations Cup.

 Career

 Kalisa began playing professional football in China with Yanbian Century, and spent the last six seasons of his career in Belgium with K. Sint-Truidense V.V.
 He retired due to a knee injury in 2007.

 Personal

 Kalisa's father was killed during the Civil War in his home country of Rwanda.